payu-india/CMS-Chatbot/docs/Offerings/auth-and-capture-pre-authorize-credit-card-payments/pre-authorize-card-transactions/merchant-hosted-integration-pre-authorize-payment.md

       </td>

       <td>
-        `String` This parameter must contain the card’s expiry month – as entered by the user for the transaction.
+        `String` This parameter must contain the card's expiry month – as entered by the user for the transaction.
 It must always be in 2 digits or in MM format.
 For months 1-9, this parameter must be appended with 0 – like 01, 02…09.
 For months 10-12, this parameter must not be appended – It should be 10,11 and 12 respectively.
       </td>

       <td>